Bowen Stassforth: Post swimming life

+Honors

+He was the 1952 Iowa AAU Athlete of the Year and Iowa AAU's nominee for the James E. Sullivan Award.
 Bowen was inducted into the University of Iowa Hall of Fame in 1996.

-Charles Roeser, the chairman of the U.S. Olympic men’s swimming committee in a letter to his coach David Armbruster, called Bowen “one of the most cooperative athletes I have ever known in thirty years of teaching and coaching.”
-He also called him “America’s greatest breaststroke champion, but more than that, a real American and gentleman whose conduct is a worthy example for others to follow.”
-He died at his home in Rancho Palos Verdes, California on November 22, 2019 at the age of 93.
+Charles Roeser, the chairman of the U.S. Olympic men's swimming committee in a letter to his coach David Armbruster, called Bowen “one of the most cooperative athletes I have ever known in thirty years of teaching and coaching.”
+He also called him “America's greatest breaststroke champion, but more than that, a real American and gentleman whose conduct is a worthy example for others to follow.”
+He died at his home in Rancho Palos Verdes, California, on November 22, 2019, at the age of 93.